-Chris Milligan, the Santa Fe Barman, has told me that the Chimayó is a favorite cocktail of Northern New Mexico and that Rancho de Chimayó is definitely a place you want to eat if you're in the area.
-He also said that many bartenders in the Santa Fe area know the recipe and will make it for you if the cider is available at the time.
+Chris Milligan, the Santa Fe Barman, says that the Chimayó remains a favorite cocktail of northern New Mexico and that Rancho de Chimayó is definitely a place you want to eat if you're in the area.
+He also notes that many bartenders in the Santa Fe area know the recipe and will make it for you if the cider is available at the time.

 Garnish with apple slices.

-One of the easiest ways to make your own apple cider is to wash, core, and slice a number of apples.
+- One of the easiest ways to make your own apple cider is to wash, core, and slice a number of apples.
 Place these in a food processor and puree.
 Then press the puree through a cheesecloth to extract the juice.
 This can be stored in the refrigerator for about a week.

 - Cut apples yellow very quickly once exposed to oxygen and do not look the best as a garnish.
 To stop the oxidation process, quickly dip the slices into a little lemon juice and shake off any excess.